Explore the city’s green spaces

-Set right on the beach, on the border of Dubai and Sharjah, Al Mamzar Park is picturesque and has plenty of barbecues for visitor use, just make sure you get there early to secure one that is shaded.
-As well as expanses of lush greenery, Al Mamzar also offers private beach huts available for hire and a swimming pool, making it the ideal place for a weekend gathering with your family.
+Set right on the beach by the Dubai-Sharjah border, Al Mamzar Park is a picturesque park.
+It’s a popular spot for family barbecues, with equipment available for public use – just make sure to get there early, especially on weekends.
+As well as expanses of greenery, Al Mamzar also offers private beach huts available for hire as well as a swimming pool, making it the ideal place for a day out with your friends.

-There's no need to break you daily exercise routine while in Dubai.
-Located just a few blocks from Mall of the Emirates, this suburban park surrounds a large pond, complete with fountains and features a bouncy running track, gym equipment, basketball courts, tennis courts, kids’ playgrounds, a jumping castle and bikes and karts for hire.
-It has a nice vibe and exudes a real sense of community – it's not uncommon to see both locals and expats walking, working out and picnicking aside one another.
-Al Barsha Mall is only five minutes’ walk away, where you can stock up on croissants or baguettes from the French Bakery.
+Located just a few blocks from Mall of the Emirates, this suburban park surrounds a large pond, complete with fountains, a bouncy running track, gym equipment, basketball courts, tennis courts, kids’ playgrounds, a jumping castle and bikes and karts for hire.
+It has a jovial vibe and exudes a real sense of community.
+Al Barsha Mall is only a five-minute walk away, where you can stock up on pastries from French Bakery.